-If you can’t find a Peloton bike, we think the best Peloton alternative is the Bowflex Velocore.
+We think the best Peloton alternative is the Bowflex Velocore.
 While it’s just as expensive as the Peloton, it has a unique Lean Mode, which tilts the bike left and right as you go through turns, giving you a real-road type feel.
 While it lacks live classes, its monthly $19.99 subscription does get you a ton of content, and you can even use other apps on its spacious display — including Peloton’s app.

 If you’re looking to save a bit more, the best Peloton alternative for those on a budget — and we use the term “budget” loosely — is the Myx fitness bike.
 Like the Peloton Plus, the Myx has a swiveling screen and can be used for more than just cycling.
 It’s half as expensive as the Peloton, and its subscription ($29.99/month) is lower than Peloton’s, even if it doesn’t include live workouts.

 The best Peloton alternatives you can buy today

 The Bowflex VeloCore is a Peloton competitor — and more.
 Although it's not exactly a cheaper alternative — the 22-inch version costs $2,199, so it's more expensive than the Bike — it has features you won't find in either Peloton option (or in any other fitness bike).